StrangeRanger/customized-unix-terminal/README.md

 # Mac Terminal Style Config
 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)

-This repository contains files that are used to configure the style and look of the mac terminal: vim syntax highlighting, terminal syntax highlighting, terminal profile, etc.
+This repository contains files that are used to configure the style, look, and functionality of the mac terminal:
+- vim syntax highlighting; through better vim
+- terminal syntax highlighting
+- terminal profile
+- etc.

-These are configurations/styles that I use on my own Mac.
+These are configurations/styles that I use on my own mac, so don't expect to be too much options when it comes to styles and looks.
+Each sction has a README.md that contains the instructures on how to set everything up manually.

-If you wish to have everything set up automatically, execute `automatic setup.sh`.
+## Automatic Setup
+I have added an automatic setup script that you can use to easily set everything up.
+It will provide you options in what you want to install.
+You can see what it looks like below:

 # Notes
 ## Automatic Setup Notes